johnhyde/island/prologue.md

-[word by word, John started (but there were shenanigans involving hyphens and suffixen (also, footnotes are free actions); 223 words]
+﻿[word by word, John started (but there were shenanigans involving hyphens and suffixen (also, footnotes are free actions); 223 words]

 Islands, today, have bewitching ways about them.
 Hovering islands now, that's what Reginald Digsx[^1]by likes.
 Big is best, and huge, frothing, municipal islands wear the cloaks of grandiosity like a newly weft[^2] puppet wears a gossamer veil of impudence.
 He counts upon his left-hand hand because his right-hand one was lost in The Great War of Succession and Mirth, in Barcelona (his home away from home) — fifteen fingers on the first blast and the rest on the second.
 He needed to count high—very high—so much so that he had to acquire huge-ass finger-islands for his island-hands[^3].
 Nevertheless, he felt a shrewd, creeping, fellow travell[^4]er would soon betray his trust; it was only appropriate, he supposed.
 That would be the way his story reached its lugubrious end—or would it?!
 The deciding factor lay in the calculus of the froth.
 People respect a good man of one brutally honest calculus.
 Thus: his forthright[^5] manner of business in the tallying of the froth-people was essential.
 Mrs. Digsx[^1]by counts double.
 His wife was, in general, a largely assiduous help-meet, but sadly she was too frothy to be just a single unit.
 Islands of all sorts must reside within the bosom of such women, as did the basest continents incontinent.